Ginzoh/sport-app-MK/README.md

 # Project 12 - Front-end Dashboard - Made By KRAUTH Mickael

-This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.

 # Vite React App

 This project is a Vite-powered React app featuring visualizations using Recharts.
 The app displays a variety of charts based on user data, including bar charts, line charts, pie charts, and radar charts.